awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   Name of the new crawler\.
 + `Role` – *Required:* UTF\-8 string\.

-  The IAM role \(or ARN of an IAM role\) used by the new crawler to access customer resources\.
+  The IAM role or Amazon Resource Name \(ARN\) of an IAM role used by the new crawler to access customer resources\.
 + `DatabaseName` – *Required:* UTF\-8 string\.

   The AWS Glue database where results are written, such as: `arn:aws:daylight:us-east-1::database/sometable/*`\.